Coconut Pancakes (Gluten-Free)

 Repeat with the remaining batter.

-Top with yogurt, fresh fruits, honey, or any combination you like.
+Serve with yogurt, fresh fruits, honey, or desired topping.

 A tower of pancakes with fresh fruits and a spoon throwing honey to it.